longhorn/website/content/docs/1.6.0/nodes-and-volumes/volumes/trim-filesystem.md

     fstrim /export/<volume name>
     ```

+#### Periodically

+You can set up a [RecurringJob](../../snapshots-and-backups/scheduling-backups-and-snapshots/#set-up-recurring-jobs) to periodically execute a filesystem trim.

 ## Automatically Remove Snapshots During Filesystem Trim

 By design each valid snapshot of a Longhorn volume is immutable.
 Hence Longhorn filesystem trim feature can be applied to **the volume head and the followed continuous removed or system snapshots only**.